scshafe/scshafe.github.io/_posts/2023-11-30-device-tree.markdown

 ---
 Note: this article is still in progress.

 In this post, I hope to give an overview of how to interpret a Linux system's peripheral topology.
-This post is inspired by my own initial struggles to understand how all of this works when I first encountered the concept of the Linux **Device-model** while trying to learn the basics of driver writing.
+This post is inspired by my own initial struggles to understand how all of this works when I first encountered the concept of the Linux **Device-model** while trying to learn the basics of LKM (driver) development.

 As I tried to make sense of this topic, I went down many rabbit holes that approached understanding the topology of a Linux system from different angles.
 I'll aim to trace my own path and highlight how these topics led from one to another, and how they fit into the big picture of the peripheral topology.
 I'll also try to explain each topic at a high-level, but will by no means explore any item exhaustively.